mikemorter/portfolio/README.md

 # Portfolio

 This is my portfolio website.
-It will be a tool used to showcase the work I have done.
+I have highlighted some of the projects that I have completed.
+You can learn a little more about who I am, what I do, and what I've done.
+I look forward to meeting you.

 ## Technology

-* HTML5
+- HTML5
-* CSS
+- CSS

-## Thanks

-Thank you to Thinkful for guiding me along this process.
+- Bootstrap